Legoland California. Credit: Nancy Chaney

 Dreaming of a family trip to Legoland California?
 The 128-acre family theme park opened in Carlsbad, California, in 1999 and continues to entice Lego-loving Northwest families.

-Legoland California has more than 60 interactive rides, shows and attractions as well as some 30,000 Lego models created from 62 million Lego bricks.
-The park attracts Lego fans of all ages but the rides are particularly suited to kids ages 2–10, depending on the kids, with the ideal age generally around 4–7.
+Legoland California has more than 60 interactive rides, shows and attractions, as well as some 30,000 Lego models created from 62 million Lego bricks.
+The park attracts Lego fans of all ages but the rides are particularly suited to kids ages 2–10, depending on the kids, with the ideal age generally in the 4–7 range.

-Kids will love a new Ninjago ride along with fairly tame roller coasters, such as Coastersaurus, and a water-fighting pirate ship.
+Kids will love the Ninjago ride, along with fairly tame roller coasters, such as Coastersaurus, and a water-fighting pirate ship.
 The elaborate sculptures in Miniland USA will inspire the true Lego enthusiast and impress even the more mildly interested.
-Unlike some other theme parks, extras at Legoland tend to cost extra so be prepared to shell out for special activities.
+Unlike some other theme parks, extras at Legoland tend to cost extra, so be prepared to shell out for special activities.

-To help plan your everything-is-awesome family vacation, we’ve put together our top tips to ensure a smooth trip filled with fun rides, exciting discoveries, playing with bricks and a minimum of hassles and surprises.
+To help plan your everything-is-awesome family vacation, we’ve put together our top tips to ensure a smooth trip filled with fun rides, exciting discoveries, brick play and a minimum of hassles and surprises.

 1. Buy tickets in advance

-You can also combine tickets to buy ones for just the amusement park or combine tickets with the water park, Sea Life Aquarium or go big and get tickets for all three.
-Costco members can find big savings on Legoland tickets and vacation packages.
-AAA members and those with a military ID can also receive great discounts.
-Another way to save on tickets is to sign up for the free Lego Club magazine and receive cost-saving coupons to Legoland.
+You can buy entry into just the amusement park or get combo tickets that include the seasonal water park or Sea Life Aquarium, or go big and get tickets for all three.
+Costco members can sometimes find big savings on Legoland tickets and vacation packages.
+AAA members and those with a military ID can also sometimes find great discounts.
+Another way to save on tickets is to sign up for the free Lego Life Magazine and receive cost-saving coupons to Legoland.

 2. Get the app